StuartJO/BrainSurfaceAnimation/README.md

 The example data was obtained from https://gin.g-node.org/kcl_cdb/dhcp_fetal_brain_surface_atlas.
 The surface vertex data is from the pial surface

-*<sub>ACtually this is not the full answer.
+*<sub>Actually this is not the full answer.
 Go look up the "morph" transition in PowerPoint.
 No coding required for that!<sub>

 ## What you need for this code to work